Our ‘rule of thumb’ guide to help you get the most out of an adventure to India.

 Ganesh Chaturthi.
 A ten day Hindu festival during August/September that culminates in beautifully crafted life sized idols of Ganesha being ceremonially immersed in rivers and the sea.

 Gurupurab.
 Sikh festival of the November full moon when people light up their homes with lamps and candles and burst crackers to celebrate.
 Noted for its street processions and singing of chants and hymns.

 Eid-Ul-Fitr.
 Eid, the principal Muslim festival in July, celebrates the conclusion of the holy month of fasting called Ramadan.
 Notable for beautifully decorated Muslim shops and homes together with morning worship in Mosques and an endless supply of sweets.

-See our example India itineraries here:
+See some of our example India itineraries here: